What Is Cystic Acne?

 Cortisone shots - treating one lesion at a time

 A shot of cortisone directly into a nodule or cyst can significantly help heal it and prevent scarring.
-Cortisone shots are effective and helpful, but should not be used on many nodules or cysts at one time.
+Cortisone shots are effective and helpful, but should only be used on one, or a few, nodules or cysts at one time.

 Cystic Acne Scarring

 Nodulocystic acne often causes scarring.
-Normal acne can also scar, but generally causes less severe scars than those from cysts or nodules.
+Normal acne can also scar, but generally causes less severe scars than those from nodules or cysts.

 The scarring associated with nodulocystic acne is the reason it is important to treat nodulocystic acne promptly.